 Staff under notice of redundancy who are thinking of setting up their own business will also have access to specialist advisors for advice and support.
-Any member of staff facing a redundancy and wishing to receive this advice can request this directly with their Manager who will make the necessary arrangements with the OD Division.
+Any member of staff facing a redundancy and wishing to receive this advice can request this directly with their Manager who will make the necessary arrangements with Organisational Development.